vinefeeder/VineFeeder/README.md

         Note: Most web-sites that provide on-demand streaming have a 'browse' or 'category' page where video categories may be selected for view.
 Use some/all of these links to produce a media_dict of ( catergory: link, }

-VineFeeder will dynamically detect and load the new service on the next run.
+VineFeeder will dynamically detect and load the new services on the next start.

 **Special Devine Commands**